mimmol99/AutomaticCoderGraph/README.md

 ![alt_text](https://github.com/mimmol99/AutomaticCoder/blob/main/graph.png?raw=True)

 # Working logic
-For now support python.
+For now support only python code execution/generation.

-Write a request.
+Firstly write a request.

 The model initially write the python code to solve the request.
 (or pass directly the code)